Stockflare/drive-wealth/README.md

   messages: ['Check your username and password and try again.'] }
 ```

-### TradeIt::User::Verify
+### DriveWealth::User::Verify

 Example Call

 ```
-TradeIt::User::Verify.new(
+DriveWealth::User::Verify.new(
-  token: <token from TradeIt::User::Login>,
+  token: <token from DriveWealth::User::Login>,
   answer: answer
 ).call.response
 ```

-All success responses are identical to `TradeIt::User::Login`
+All success responses are identical to `DriveWealth::User::Login`

 If the user provides a bad answer then the response will be a success asking another question.

-A failure will raise a `TradeIt::Errors::LoginException` with the similar attributes:
+A failure will raise a `DriveWealth::Errors::LoginException` with the similar attributes:
 ```
 { type: :error,
   code: 500,